GridGain-Demos/ignite-essentials-developer-training/README.md

 ## 5. Build the Training Apps

 Two paths — pick whichever suits your environment.
+The sidecar path requires no local SDK; the standalone path gives you IDE debugging and faster iteration.

 ### Standalone (host Maven)